oat-sa/taohub-articles/forge/Thinktank.md

 ### 1. Dedicated authoring tool for surveys

-\> Background questionnaire and survey management: template-based survey item authoring, and survey items repository.\
+\> Background questionnaire and survey management: template-based survey item authoring, and survey items repository.<br/>

-\> Design complete surveys including cognitive assessments and background data collection in a fully integrated way.\
+\> Design complete surveys including cognitive assessments and background data collection in a fully integrated way.<br/>

 \> Design Branching rules, consistency checks and derived variables in your questionnaire.

 ### 2. Translation capabilities with support for a professional translation outside TAO through XLIFF standard format.